AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 PI points added to a transfer are assigned one of the following reference types:

-- Explicit - PI points directly retrieved from a PI Data Archive.
+- Explicit - PI points directly retrieved from a Data Archive.

 - Implicit - PI points referenced by AF element attributes that have been retrieved by searching an AF server.